Please note: The Harbor View Café is closed for renovations. Learn more about other on-site dining options here.

 BalanceBlue Lab

-BalanceBlue Lab is a science and innovation hub that utilizes cutting-edge research and market-based solutions to support responsible ocean use and promote a blue economy that protects our oceans.
+BalanceBlue Lab is a science and innovation hub that utilizes cutting-edge research and market-based solutions to support responsible ocean use and promote a blue economy that protects our ocean.
 We drive entrepreneurs, ocean industries, and others toward ocean-friendly practices, sustainability goals, and climate adaptation strategies.

 Featured BalanceBlue Lab Projects